-If your boiler is on it’s way out, or if it’s already broken down, the last thing you want to do is waste time shopping for boilers, before you know which type of boiler you need.
 Conventional, system and combination boilers can all be good options for a property, depending on your personal requirements.
 So choosing the right type of boiler for your home is important.
-Here at Charter Heating, we are leading boiler and gas experts.
-And we have produced this guide to which type of boiler do you need?
+Here at Charter Heating, we are leading boiler and gas experts, and this is our guide to everything you should know about choosing the right type of boiler.

 There are three different types of boiler to choose from.
 These options are: